 - World of Warcraft (3.3.0) includes a quest that reveals that 'There must always be a Lich King'.
 It appears that the transfer of power and title aren't automatic, but if the mantle isn't accepted, the only thing holding the Scourge back would be released.
 However, the trope was ultimately subverted.
 Upon the Lich King's defeat, Tirion Fordring picks up the fallen Crown and reluctantly places it upon the head of Bolvar Fordragon.

 - In the previous Warcraft games, becoming the chieftan of an Orc clan (or the Warchief of the entire Horde) would work this way.
 Orgrim Doomhammer became Warchief by killing the then-existing Warchief, Blackhand.
-On the other hand, Orgrim was killed by a human knight, and he passed leadership to Thrall rather than to the knight.
-So maybe it only works as long as the killer is another orc.
+There are some limits, of course.
+Orgrim was killed from behind by a human knight, and he passed leadership to Thrall rather than to the enemy knight.

 - Ogres work the same way.
 In Dire Maul, when you defeat the current king, the rest of the Ogres turn friendly and declare you their new king; part of the challenge is killing the king while killing as few ogres as possible, which increases the tribute you receive at the end.